-Choosing the Best Audio Bitrate for Your Streaming
+The Best Audio Bitrate for Your Streaming: How to Choose

 January 5, 2025

-Choosing the Best Audio Bitrate for Your Streaming
+The Best Audio Bitrate for Your Streaming: How to Choose

-But what is audio bitrate, and why should you care?
+But what is audio bitrate?
 How do you find the sweet spot between great-sounding audio and the practical limits of bandwidth or file sizes?

 We discuss the impact of audio bitrate on streaming and provide all the details you need to make informed decisions based on your content and audience.